 Never forget one of the most important rules of underwater photography – eye contact.
 Establishing good eye contact will help your picture to pop and stand out.

 You need to pay attention to the negative space (ie the background), you can use the anemone tentacles to frame and complement your subject.
 Avoid distracting surroundings such as rocky backdrops.
-Anemones comes in many different colours, from soft pastels such as yellow and orange to dramatic reds and purples.
+Anemones come in many different colours, from soft pastels such as yellow and orange to dramatic reds and purples.
 The natural colours make a gorgeous backdrop for your fish subject.

-Wide angle or macro?
+Wide-angle or macro?
 Good question!
 In practice, both options work very well, Use your macro lens to get one or two clownfish as your main subject with a hint of tentacles.
-Or your wide angle to show the anemone in its natural surrounding area.
+Or your wide-angle to show the anemone in its natural surrounding area.
 Consider also include a diver in the shot.

 Look out for!

-If the clownfish are specially aggressive they can be guarding eggs.
+If the clownfish are especially aggressive they can be guarding eggs.
 Look carefully under the anemone and you may find them. they can be a very interesting subject if you have a good macro lens.